rhysd/electron-in-page-search/README.md

 $ npm start # Run webview example
 ```

+You can also see [the real world example](https://github.com/rhysd/Chromenu).

 To know APIs for this package, you can see [TypeScript's type definitions](index.d.ts).

 ## Usage